 When you look at Capital One Venture vs Chase Sapphire, you’re really comparing at least three different cards: Venture, Chase Sapphire Preferred and Chase Sapphire Reserve.
 There’s also the Capital One VentureOne card and the discontinued Chase Sapphire card (which some people might still have).

 The Chase Sapphire Preferred card’s 60,000 points bonus is the best value relative to its fee.
-The bonus is worth $750 in travel, which covers the $95 annual fee for 10+ years.
+The bonus is worth $750 in travel through Chase, which covers the $95 annual fee for 7+ years.
 Chase Sapphire Reserve is best for high-spenders who travel a lot.
-It offers a bonus worth $750, a $300 annual travel credit and perks like airport lounge access.
+It offers a bonus worth up to $900, a $300 annual travel credit and perks like airport lounge access.
 But it charges a $550 annual fee.
 And Capital One VentureOne is best for light-spenders, thanks to its $0 annual fee and lower spending requirement ($500 in the first 3 months) to earn an initial bonus of 20,000 miles.

-Most importantly, you’re unlikely to get any of these cards with a credit score below 700 (or 750 for the Sapphire cards).
-If you don’t meet that requirement, consider Capital One QuicksilverOne (fair credit), Capital One Platinum (limited credit) or Discover it Secured (bad credit).
+Most importantly, you’re unlikely to get any of these cards with a credit score below 700 (or 750 for the Sapphire Reserve).
+If you don’t meet that requirement, consider Capital One QuicksilverOne Cash Rewards Credit Card (fair credit), Capital One Platinum Credit Card (limited credit) or Capital One Quicksilver Secured Cash Rewards Credit Card (bad credit).

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.